 THE CCP COUNCIL

-This group is the operational delivery group supporting the CCP Assembly and will focus on implementing the CCP Framework and Manifesto commitments.
-Its membership and terms of reference are being agreed and developed and will be shared with the CCPA at the first meeting.
-The CCP Council will provide an update report at each CCPA meeting.
+This group is the operational delivery group supporting the CCP Assembly and wider CCP leadership.
+It will focus on implementing the CCP Framework and Manifesto commitments.
+Its membership and terms of reference will be developed once the deputy Medical Director has started in post (due August 2023) and will be shared with the CCPA in due course.
+Once established, the CCP Council will provide a quarterly update report to the CCPA.

 BEHAVIOURS AND CONDUCT